tamudashe/Bitcoin-Trading-Assistant/README.md

 # Bitcoin Trading Assistant
 This project provides notifications about Bitcoin prices.
+Assists in when to buy or when to sell depending on the set threshold.

 ## API used: [Coinmarketcap API](https://coinmarketcap.com/api/documentation/v1/#)